microbiomedata/metaMS/docs/index.rst

 -------

 The gas chromatography-mass spectrometry (GC-MS) based metabolomics workflow (metaMS) has been developed by leveraging PNNL's CoreMS software framework.
-The current software design allows for the orchestration of the metabolite characterization pipeline, i.e., signal noise reduction, abundance threshold calculation, peak picking, spectral similarity calculation and molecular search, similarity score calculation, and confidence filtering, all in a single step.
+The current software design allows for the orchestration of the metabolite characterization pipeline, i.e., signal noise reduction, m/z based Chromatogram Peak Deconvolution, abundance threshold calculation, peak picking, spectral similarity calculation and molecular search, similarity score calculation, and confidence filtering, all in a single step.